tamimi321/ericsonproject/README.md

 8. **Predict Optimal Network Link**

-   WaveNet AI Functionality to give suggestion
+   WaveNet AI Functionality to give suggestion, the algorithm usage will be based on the parameter such as altitude, location, distance, etc, we are proposing the machine learning usage to implement the best route can be create to give suggestion to engineer,